danielsularea/lily.work/_work/2017-05-13-ibm-american-cancer-society.md

 company: IBM

 summary: >
-  Building a mobile app to improve patients' understanding of their cancer, starting at the doctor's appointment.
+  Building a mobile app to improve patients' understanding of their cancer

 imgfolder: acs
 cover_img: doctor.svg